 Our community is very fortunate to have a wealth of good resources for people who have OCD, including the organizations, self-help resources, blogs, and videos below.
 Oh, and if you scroll you’ll find a little dose of hope and inspiration as well….because it’s important to never forget that you can take back your life from OCD.

-To receive OCD-taming tips & resources delivered every few weeks to your inbox, sign up for my Shoulders Back! newsletter.
-All new subscribers will receive my Top Five Tips for Taming OCD.
+To receive OCD-taming tips & resources delivered every month to your inbox, sign up for my Shoulders Back! newsletter.

 International OCD Foundation (IOCDF): The mission of the IOCDF is to help everyone affected by obsessive compulsive disorder (OCD) and related disorders to live full and productive lives.
 Our aim is to increase access to effective treatment, end the stigma associated with mental health issues, and foster a community for those affected by OCD and the professionals who treat them.

 Peace of Mind: The Peace of Mind Foundation (now part of the IOCDF) is a non-profit organization whose mission is to help improve the quality of life of OCD sufferers and caregivers through education, research, support, and advocacy.

 Annual OCD Conference: this is THE conference to attend if you have OCD, have a family member or friend with OCD, provide treatment for OCD, or research OCD.
 You can also read my blog post, 5 Reasons Not To Miss This Year’s Conference, to see why you should join us!